Introduction

 Renting a car in Staten Island

-Expect to pay $3.94 per gallon in Staten Island (average price from the past 30 days).
-Depending on the size of your rental car, filling up the tank will cost between $47.24 and $62.99.
-The most frequently booked car type in Staten Island is Intermediate (Class Intermediate SUV or similar).
-If you’re looking to save money, though, keep in mind that Full-size rental cars (Honda Odyssey or similar) are, on average, 71% cheaper than other rental car types in the city.
+Expect to pay $3.41 per gallon in Staten Island (average price from the past 30 days).
+Depending on the size of your rental car, filling up the tank will cost between $40.88 and $54.51.
+Full-size (Kia Optima or similar) is the most popular car type to rent in Staten Island, while also 70% cheaper than other types, on average.

-Expect to pay $3.94 per gallon in Staten Island (average price from the past 30 days).
-Depending on the size of your rental car, filling up the tank will cost between $47.24 and $62.99.
-The most frequently booked car type in Staten Island is Intermediate (Class Intermediate SUV or similar).
-If you’re looking to save money, though, keep in mind that Full-size rental cars (Honda Odyssey or similar) are, on average, 71% cheaper than other rental car types in the city.
+Expect to pay $3.41 per gallon in Staten Island (average price from the past 30 days).
+Depending on the size of your rental car, filling up the tank will cost between $40.88 and $54.51.
+Full-size (Kia Optima or similar) is the most popular car type to rent in Staten Island, while also 70% cheaper than other types, on average.